Sample Itinerary

 Damaraland

-After an early breakfast you will be treated to morning Elephant / Nature drive along the ephemeral Huab and Aba Huab River valleys to explore this remarkable region and to search for game, including the elusive desert adapted elephants if they are in the area.
+After an early breakfast you will be treated to an exciting 4x4 excursion along the ephemeral river valleys to explore this remarkable region and to search for game, including the elusive desert adapted elephants if they are in the area.
 Damaraland is home to a variety of desert adapted wildlife and hidden desert treasures.
-You will return to Camp for lunch and this afternoon relax and enjoy some well-deserved leisure time.
+As the elephants are mostly active in the mornings, you will normally have the best chance to see them then before returning to camp for lunch.
+However, you also have the option to take a picnic lunch to enjoy in the shade of a large Ana tree by the riverbed, ideally while watching a herd of elephant browsing nearby.

 Day 6